9oimah/Feed-Reader-Testing/README.md

 ## How to run the test

-1. Open index.html on your preferred browser
+1. Open index.html in your preferred browser
 2. There should be several test results at the bottom of the screen that says "~ specs, ~ failures".

 ## List of defined test cases